cp-algorithms/cp-algorithms/src/graph/gomory_hu.md

 ### Implementation
 This implementation considers the Gomory-Hu tree as a struct with methods:

-- The maximum flow algorithm must also be a struct with methods, in the implementation bellow we utilize Dinic's algorithm to calculate the maximum flow.
+- The maximum flow algorithm must also be a struct with methods, in the implementation below we utilize Dinic's algorithm to calculate the maximum flow.

 - The algorithm is 0-indexed and will root the tree in node 0.

-- The method *solve* returns the list of edges of the Gomory-Hu tree.
+- The method *solve* returns a list that contains for each index $i$ the cost of the edge connecting $i$ and its parent, and the parent number.

 ```{.cpp file=gomoryhu}
 struct gomory_hu {